-Root Canal Retreatment in Houston and Richmond, TX
+Root Canal Retreatment in Houston, TX

 But in some occasions, a root canal retreatment will be required.
 Sometimes the original procedure is not quite effective enough, and a patient is left with pain and aches in their mouth.
 This will require the patient to go back to their dentist, and inform them of their continued or renewed oral troubles.